Personal profile

 Supervision

-I am interested in supervising postgraduate students interested in childhood and youth, Amazonia, coastal communities, imagined futures, and the use of participatory methods, especially drawing and animation.
+I am keen to supervise postgraduate students interested in childhood and youth, Amazonia, imagined and sustainable futures, visual anthropology, and participatory methodologies.

 • Public Engagement